seabatt/ai-readiness-assessment/replit.md

 # AI Worker Readiness Assessment

 ## Overview
 This Next.js tool provides a quick AI Worker Readiness Assessment helping IT teams identify immediate, low-hanging fruit automation opportunities.
 It analyzes tech stack and ticket distribution to surface specific AI Worker deployment opportunities with ROI projections.
 This assessment is designed to illustrate quick wins and immediate value—the next step for users is a deeper Data Discovery and Blueprint engagement.
-Multiple report versions are available (V3, V4, V5) with V5 as the default experience.
+Report V5 is the active version; previous versions (V2-V4) are archived for reference.

 ## User Preferences
-No specific user preferences documented yet.
+- Keep codebase clean and organized
+- Archive deprecated code rather than deleting it for future reference
+- Maintain clear documentation of changes and archive contents

+## Recent Changes
+**October 27, 2025 - Major Cleanup & Archive Organization**
+- Created `/archive` directory structure for deprecated code and assets
+- Moved report versions v1-v4 (pages and components) to `archive/reports/`
+- Archived 10+ legacy standalone components (ScoreCircle, AIWorkerCard, etc.)
+- Consolidated font files to `public/fonts/` (removed duplicate from `src/components/font/`)
+- Archived 180+ development artifacts (screenshots, planning docs) to `archive/documentation/`
+- Added comprehensive README files and VERSION_HISTORY.md throughout archive
+- Updated tsconfig.json to exclude archive directory from TypeScript compilation
+- Maintained clean separation: only v5 report components remain in active codebase
+- Build verified: application compiles successfully with no broken imports

 ## System Architecture

 ### UI/UX Decisions
 The application uses the official Ai.Work brand system with a custom dark theme.
 Key elements include a specific color palette (primary background #141414, highlight #82D895, text colors #FBFAF9, #8A8784), standardized spacing, 200ms transitions, and a simplified loading screen design.
+Typography uses NB International Pro font family (stored in `public/fonts/`) with multiple weights, with text-lg standardized for body paragraphs.
 The landing page features a direct "Get Your Assessment" CTA button (no email input on homepage), followed by "5 minutes • Instant results" timing text.
 Email capture occurs post-assessment via an email gate strategy for improved conversion.
 The email gate shows the number of identified opportunities with compelling copy: "We've identified X ways you can employ an AI Worker to deflect tickets immediately.
 Unlock the complete list."
 The landing page uses conversational, user-focused messaging with a streamlined "What You'll Discover" section (py-12 spacing, text-2xl md:text-3xl heading, 6 items in 2 columns).
 All CTA buttons use consistent white styling (bg-white text-black px-8 py-4) with green highlight dot on left and ">" on right.
 Assessment results are structured to "hit harder" for IT leaders, focusing on algorithm analysis, concrete metrics, and immediate opportunities.
-Typography uses NB International Pro with multiple weights, with text-lg standardized for body paragraphs.
 All logos display with hover tooltips (green glow effects removed from CustomReportCTA).
 Numbers are formatted as X.XM or X.XK for readability (e.g., $2.9M instead of $2,909K).

 ### Technical Implementations
 -   **Framework & Styling**: Next.js 14.2 with TypeScript and Tailwind CSS.